-And this post is not meant to be a criticism of that doctor, or any other doctor for that matter.
-It really isn’t.
+And this post is not meant to be a criticism of that doctor.
+Okay, maybe it is a little bit.

-I’m simply trying to make another point about tiptoeing through survivorship.
+I’m trying to make another point about tiptoeing through survivorship.

-And that point is that I do believe another expectation out there is that we survivors should keep quiet more often.
+And that point is that another expectation out there is that we survivors should keep quiet more often.
 We shouldn’t complain, or even talk too much about certain things.
 We should suck it up more and just be grateful.